 Switch from Full-Fat to Low-Fat Dairy – Dairy is full of nutrients and an important component of a healthy diet, especially for women, since we need extra calcium and vitamin D to maintain bone health.
 The key is to make sure that the dairy you choose is low-fat.
 Many people assume that 2% milk and cheese fits the bill, but it’s actually still fairly high in saturated fat.
 Choose 1% or skim milk instead, both of which are heart-healthy choices.
 For cheeses, choose low-fat versions of your favorites, but skip the fat-free ones as they tend to be higher in preservatives and not nearly as yummy.
 Another option is to choose softer cheeses, like goat cheese or feta, which are naturally lower in saturated fat than harder cheeses like parmesan or cheddar.

 Bust a Move – Did you know that exercise is the only sure-fire way to raise your good (HDL) cholesterol?
 Even just moderate amounts of exercise can be one of the best things that you can do for your heart.
 So find a fun activity, and aim for 30 minutes on most days of the week.
+With personal training la quinta, staying motivated is possible.
 Make it a family affair so that everyone can spend time together, get their exercise, and have some fun!

 Enjoy a Tuna Sandwich for Lunch – The American Heart Association recommends eating fish twice per week for good heart health.
 The omega-3 fats in fish such as salmon and tuna help to ward off plaque in the arteries.
 Canned or vacuum-packed salmon and tuna are just as nutritious as fresh and super affordable!
 Opt for chunk light tuna over chunk white to avoid a higher mercury content.
 Twice each week, try toasting two slices of whole wheat bread, mixing chunk light tuna, light mayo, chopped onion, carrots, and celery, and placing the mixture between the bread topped with crisp romaine lettuce.
 Such an easy and delicious way to get your healthy fats!